mamunur6286/currex/README.md

     }
 ```

-#### 7. Use Api endpoing.
+#### 7. Use Api endpoint.
-Let's we see how to work this package in api endpoint.
-After run your project your can check your package validity by api endpoing with params like :
+Let's see how to work this package in the api endpoint.
+After run your project your can check your package validity by api endpoint with params like :

 ```
 http://localhost:8000/exchange?currency=USD&amount=100
 ```

-#### Conclution.
+#### Conclusion.
-That's how to use Laravel Currency Exchanger package.
-Thank you to use Currex.
+That's how to use the Laravel Currency Exchanger package.
+Thank you for using Currex.